Project-MTee/translation-worker/README.md

 ## Docker setup

-The easiest and recommended way to set up the transltion worker, is by using the docker images published alongside this repository.
+The easiest and recommended way to set up the translation worker, is by using the docker images published alongside this repository.
 There are two seprate images:

 - [`translation-worker`](https://ghcr.io/project-mtee/translation-worker) (documented below)